I recently asked subscribers of my newsletter about the number one thing that holds them back from traveling. The near universal answer?

 Teach English Overseas – One of the best ways to make money for travel is to teach English overseas.
 You can make a lot of money teaching – I replenished my travel funds while working in Thailand, and I have had friends leave South Korea with tens of thousands of dollars in the bank.
 All you need is the ability to speak English fluently and maybe a TEFL degree, depending on the country you work in.
 The world is yearning for teachers and this is a job in high demand- – many companies in Asia will even pay for your flight over.

 Get Free Flights – There are so many ways to earn free flights I hate when people tell me they can’t afford to fly.
 Sign up for a few travel credit cards, collect miles, and then fly for free.
-Most cards offer sign-up bonuses of 30,000 points — and if you sign up for both an airline card (think United airlines card) and a general rewards card like the Chase Sapphire or Amex card, you can combine the two point balances and get a cheap flight faster.
+Most cards offer sign-up bonuses of 50,000 points — and if you sign up for both an airline card (think a United airlines card) and a general rewards card like the Chase Sapphire or AMEX card, you can combine the two point balances and get a cheap flight faster.

 Can’t sign up for credit cards?
 There are many ways to increase your mileage balance without credit cards.
 Three impact ways are: